mgechev/ELang/readme.md

     * round
     * log

-At the moment there are few limitations.
-May be the biggest once are the single return statement and the lack of else.

 Example
 -------
 Here is a sample program which can be used for finding factorial and the n-th number of Fibonacci: